microsoft/promptflow-rag-project-template/README.md

 # Promptflow rag project template

-This repo is a collection of samples on using promptflow and azure ai for development and evaluation of rag applications.
+This repo is a collection of samples on using promptflow and azure ai for development, evaluation, and deployment of rag applications.
 To run each sample go the specific folder.

 ### Prerequisites